mtholder/old-phylesystem/DESIGN.md

 parts of the OToL without downloading the entire corpus or even an entire study.

+### Basic API methods

+The most basic ways to interact with the API are to request a phylogenetic study via a HTTP GET and to update an entire study (not a part of it) via HTTP POST.
+All HTTP POST requests require a valid API key with the ```key``` parameter.

 ## NexSON

 NexSON is a one-to-one conversion of [NeXML](http://nexml.org) according to